 Previously, I have been pointed to this 1960s classic, the Massimo Vignelli-designed Stendig Calendar.
 And it’s well worth considering for a gift.

 I’m still very much a ‘paper organiser’ kind of person.
 Diary on the desk, calendar on the wall.
 If you are too – or you know someone who is – this is a great thing.
 The modernist’s choice (and often the architect’s choice, too), so worth checking out.
 In terms of recycling, past months also work as great wrapping paper options too.
 You can buy them here.
+They sell for £75.

 Oh, and finally, if you are feeling particularly charitable this festive season, you could support the WowHaus website.
 I heavily rely on donations to pay the bills for the site and newsletter, and if you Buy Me A Coffee on Ko-Fi, you’ll be a great help and keep the site online for years to come.

 Of course, there’s no obligation.
 I just like having you here to listen to me talk about houses and all related.
+But with costs rising it really is appreciated.